+APPLICATION MATERIALS TO MAKE 100 GALLONS OF SPRAY TO CONTROL DORMANT 3% actual oil (emulsified) Psylla, scale, red

+Note: Dormant oil will not give satisfactory control of psylla, unless applied early in spring before egg laying begins.
+This spray may be omitted for the control of scale when DDT foliage-sprays are used.
+Psylla may be controlled during growing season as soon as it appears with 1 pound of 15% wettable parathion.
+Red mites may be controlled also during growing season with one or more applications of 1⁄2 pound of 15% wettable parathion, or commercial miticides.

+Use EITHER-

+PRE-BLOSSOM 3-8-100 bordeaux, or Scab, leaf spot

-APPLICATION MATERIALS TO MAKE 100 GALLONS OF SPRAY TO CONTROL DORMANT 3% actual oil (emulsified) Psylla, scale, red mite spring before egg lay when DDT foliage-sprays a soon as it appears with 1 po t give satisfactory control of psylla, unling begins.
-This spray may be omitted for are used.
-Psylla may be controlled durin und of 15% wettable parathion.
-Red mitt with one or more applications of 1⁄2 poutiticides. r the control of scale g growing season as es may be controlled PRE-BLOSSOM (When blossom buds of clusters begin to separate) Use EITHER- 3-8-100 bordeaux, or 11⁄2 pounds ferbam Plus 3 pounds lead arsenate Scab, leaf spot Curculio Note: Supplemental PRE-I on occurrence of rain BLOSSOM sprays may be needed to con y periods. trol scab, depending SPECIAL BLIGHT SPRAY (When necessary) Use ONE of following- 2-8-100 bordeaux Proprietary copper compounds at man- ufacturers' directions 11⁄2 pounds Dithane-Z78 11⁄2 pounds Parzate Fire blight Note: Where fire blight is blossoms are open, a quarters of the blossoms ar a problem, apply first spray when a qua followed by a second application when a e open. rter to a half of the approximately three PETAL FALL Use EITHER- 11⁄2 pounds ferbam, or 2-8-100 bordeaux Plus 3 pounds lead arsenate Scab, leaf spot Curculio, codling moth FIRST COVER (Two weeks after Petal Fall) (Use the same chemicals suggested for PETAL FALL) Scab, leaf blight, leaf spot SECOND COVER (Two weeks after First Cover) Use EITHER- 11⁄2 pounds ferbam, or 2-8-100 bordeaux Plus EITHER- 11⁄2 pounds of 50% wettable DDT with ferbam, or 2 pounds of 50% wettable DDT with bordeaux Scab, leaf blight Codling moth Note: If psylla becomes a p of 15% wettable para problem, replace $\frac{1}{2}$ pound of 50% wettable thion. e DDT with 1 pound THIRD COVER (Two weeks after Second Cover) Use EITHER- 1 pound ferbam, or 2-8-100 bordeaux Plus EITHER- 11⁄2 pounds of 50% wettable DDT with ferbam, or 2 pounds of 50% wettable DDT with bordeaux Leaf blight Codling moth FOURTH COVER (Time to be announced) (Use the same chemicals suggested for THIRD COVER) Leaf blight Codling moth for peach-leaf-curl control only in later Winter and early Spring.
+(When blossom buds of 11⁄2 pounds ferbam Curculio

+clusters begin to separate) Plus

+- 3 pounds lead arsenate

+Note: Supplemental PRE-BLOSSOM sprays may be needed to control scab, depending on occurrence of rainy periods.

+- SPECIAL BLIGHT SPRAY (When necessary) Use ONE of following- 2-8-100 bordeaux Proprietary copper compounds at manufacturers' directions 11⁄2 pounds Dithane-Z78 11⁄2 pounds Parzate Fire blight ,

+Note: Where fire blight is a problem, apply first spray when a quarter to a half of the blossoms are open, followed by a second application when approximately three-quarters of the blossoms are open.

+PETAL FALL Use EITHER- 11⁄2 pounds ferbam, or 2-8-100 bordeaux Plus 3 pounds lead arsenate Scab, leaf spot Curculio, codling moth FIRST COVER (Two weeks after Petal Fall) (Use the same chemicals suggested for PETAL FALL) Scab, leaf blight, leaf spot SECOND COVER (Two weeks after First Cover) Use EITHER- 11⁄2 pounds ferbam, or 2-8-100 bordeaux Plus EITHER- 11⁄2 pounds of 50% wettable DDT with ferbam, or 2 pounds of 50% wettable DDT with bordeaux Scab, leaf blight Codling moth

+Note: If psylla becomes a problem, replace $\frac{1}{2}$ pound of 50% wettable DDT with 1 pound of 15% wettable parathion.

+THIRD COVER (Two weeks after Second Cover) Use EITHER- 1 pound ferbam, or 2-8-100 bordeaux Plus EITHER- 11⁄2 pounds of 50% wettable DDT with ferbam, or 2 pounds of 50% wettable DDT with bordeaux Leaf blight Codling moth FOURTH COVER (Time to be announced) (Use the same chemicals suggested for THIRD COVER) Leaf blight Codling moth